-DISASTER LEGAL SE RVICES INTAKE FORM (Legal services are delivered under terms of agreement between YLD and FEMA) DATE: DISASTER NUMBER: NAME OF APPLICANT: COUNTY OF RESIDENCE AT TIME OF DISASTER: CURRENT TEL.
-NO.: BEST TIME TO CALL: CURRENT ADDRESS: (Street, City, Zip) PRE-DISASTER ADDRESS (if different): (Street, City, County, Zip) LEGAL PROBLEMS S (use reverse if needed) 1.
-Has the caller registered for FEMA services?
-LANEOUS ? (not required by encouraged) Yes No 2.
-Does the caller otherwise have access to lega ıl services?
-Yes No 3.
-Is the request related to the disaster?
-Yes No 4.
-Does the caller live on an Indian reservation ?
-Yes No 5.
-Does the request involve a fee-generating case se?
-Yes No 6.
-Will this call be referred to a volunteer lawye 7.
-Area(s) of law for referral INTAKE VOLUNTEER NAME: (Print) INTAKE VOLUNTEER SIGNATURE:
+DISASTER LEGAL SERVICES INTAKE FORM (Legal services are delivered under terms of agreement between YLD and FEMA) DATE: DISASTER NUMBER: NAME OF APPLICANT: COUNTY OF RESIDENCE AT TIME OF DISASTER: CURRENT TEL.
+NO.: BEST TIME TO CALL: PRE-DISASTER ADDRESS (if different): (Street, City, County, Zip) LEGAL PROBLEMS (use reverse if needed) MISCELLANEOUS Has the caller registered for FEMA services? (not required by encouraged) Yes No Does the caller otherwise have access to legal services?
+Yes No Is the request related to the disaster?
+Yes No Does the caller live on an Indian reservation?
+Yes No Does the request involve a fee-generating case?
+Yes No Will this call be referred to a volunteer lawyer?
+Yes No Area(s) of law for referral INTAKE VOLUNTEER NAME: (Print) INTAKE VOLUNTEER SIGNATURE:

-DISASTER LEGAL SERVI CES CASE CLOSURE FORM
+DISASTER LEGAL SERVICES CASE CLOSURE FORM

-(Legal services are delivered under tern ns of agreement between YLD and FEMA)
+(Legal services are delivered under terms of agreement between YLD and FEMA)

 DATE FORM COMPLETED: DISASTER NUMBER:

 NAME OF APPLICANT:

-ATTORNEY WHO PROVIDED WERE YOU ABLE TO MAKE CONTACT
+ATTORNEY WHO PROVIDED ASSISTANCE: WERE YOU ABLE TO MAKE CONTACT WITH THE APPLICANT?

-ASSISTANCE: WITH THE APPLICANT?
+ATTORNEY PHONE: AME NO

-ATTORNEY PHONE: YES NO
+YES NO

-DATE ASSISTANCE FROM ATTORNEY DATE ASSISTANCE FROM ATTORNEY
+DATE ASSISTANCE FROM ATTORNEY BEGAN: DATE ASSISTANCE FROM ATTORNEY ENDED:

-BEGAN: ENDED:
+A MOVING OF TIME OPENIC PROVIDING A COLOR ANCIE

 AMOUNT OF TIME SPENT PROVIDING ASSISTANCE

 DOES THE ABA YLD NEED TO DO ANY FOLLOW-UP WITH THIS INDIVIDUAL?

 YES NO

 LEGAL ADVICE GIVEN/OTHER NOTES:

-THE STATE BAR OF ARIZONA -271-4930
+PLEASE FAX THIS FORM TO THE STATE BAR OF ARIZONA AT 602.271.4930

-R VOLUNTEERING YOUR TIME!
+THANK YOU ONCE AGAIN FOR VOLUNTEERING YOUR TIME!